This tutorial will show you how to install the Raspberry Pi Pico toolchain on Windows 10 for C and C++ development.

 You should be able to build Pico code from any command prompt at this point.
 However, we’re going to do so in VS Code to show how it might be done during development.

 Open VS Code.
 Click Terminal > New Terminal.
 The default terminal that opens is likely Windows PowerShell.
-I recommend changing this to Git Bash by clicking on the drop-down menu and selecting New Git Bash.
+I recommend changing this to Git Bash (or WSL) by clicking on the drop-down menu and selecting New Git Bash.

 Just like we did with the make.bat file (for Windows terminals), I recommend creating an alias for mingw32-make.exe in Git Bash.
 Enter the following commands (you will only need to do this once):